-Verne and I first connected after he signed up to receive our list of Life-Changing Podcasts for Aspiring Minimalists.
+Verne and I first connected after he checked out our list of Life-Changing Podcasts for Aspiring Minimalists.
 Though we’ve covered other topics since too… the latest being financial literacy in young people and teaching people about financial independence – which, it turns out, is close to both our hearts.

 Anyhow, Verne’s journey is a very different one to most and worth sharing with the rest of you.
 Thank you, Verne for agreeing to this interview.

 MJ: Before we jump into more specific questions… please tell us a bit about yourself